mixu/gluejs/readme.md

   - wrap: a function(filename, content) which wraps the content string inside a anonymous function, just like normal JS files.
 - second param (done): a callback(string) which should be called with the return value - this allows for async calls inside the handler.

+## Virtual packages

+Let's assume that your app consists of several internal packages.
+For example, within your app code you want to refer to the Foo model as require('model').Foo rather than require('../../model/foo.js').

+One way to do this would be to simply have multiple packages, App and Models - where models exports window.model.
+If you prefer to avoid that extra global variable, do this instead:

+    .define('model', 'require("./model")');

+Don't use require('model') in files inside the ./model directory, since that may introduce a circular dependency (e.g. model/a -> model/index -> model/a).

 ## Generating modules from JS

 ```define(module, code)```: Meant for writing a full module.
 The difference here is that while replace() code is not wrapped in a closure while define() code is.